-Two multilateral agreements establish Mozambican best practices on trade facilitation: the Revised Kyoto Convention of the World Revenue Organization, which the country adhered to in 2012, and the WTO Trade Facilitation Agreement, which Mozambique ratified in 2016.
+Two multilateral agreements establish Mozambican best practices on trade facilitation: the Revised Kyoto Convention of the World Revenue Organization, to which Mozambique adhered in 2012, and the WTO Trade Facilitation Agreement, which Mozambique ratified in 2016.

 Mozambique uses the electronic revenue platform added to the Electronic Single Window (JUE), which aims to accelerate evaluations for imported goods.
-More information available here.